 The HEIMDAL Dashboard administrator can connect to any of the computers that have the Remote Desktop module enabled by navigating the Products -> Remote Desktop -> Remote Desktop view and by clicking the Connect icon in the Actions column:

-This will start the HEIMDAL RD Viewer application and will connect you to the selected computer.
-The end-user that you are connecting to needs to allow the remote session if the Unattended Remote Desktop session option is not enabled.
+This will display a pop-up that notifies the user to continue to connect to the inbound computer or to get the HEIMDAL RD Viewer application downloaded and installed (if not present on the computer).
+If HEIMDAL RD Viewer is installed, the user can press the Yes button and the application will connect you to the selected computer.
+The end-user that you are connecting to needs to allow the remote session if the Unattended Remote Desktop session option is not enabled in the Group Policy applying to that computer.

 B. Connecting remotely from the HEIMDAL Agent (Supporter role needed) to any HEIMDAL Agent Enduser (with Remote Desktop enabled)

-The HEIMDAL Dashboard administrator can assign the Supporter role to a hostname/user to allow the user on that specific computer to connect to any of the computers that have the Remote Desktop module enabled.
+The HEIMDAL Dashboard administrator can assign the Supporter role to a hostname to allow any user on that specific computer to connect to any of the computers that are applying one or multiple Group Policies where the Supporter is assigned the Supporter role.
 Assigning/Unassigning the Supporter role is done by the HEIMDAL Dashboard administrator from the Products -> Remote Desktop -> Remote Desktop view by selecting the hostname and by selecting the actions from the dropdown menu:

-Once a user gets the Supporter role, he/she can start a Remote Desktop session from the HEIMDAL Agent (using the right-click function -> Start RD Session on the Heimdal icon located in the System Tray) or directly in the Remote Desktop section of the HEIMDAL Agent.
+Once a computer gets the Supporter role, any user on that computer can start a Remote Desktop session from the HEIMDAL Agent (using the right-click function -> Start RD Session on the Heimdal icon located in the System Tray).

 Clicking the Connect button will start the HEIMDAL RD Viewer and will connect the user to the end-user: